10 ways to attend college for free

-Another great way to find out how to go to college for free is to determine if your field of study is “high-needs.”
+Another great way to find out how to go to college for free is to determine if your field of study is considered to be high-need.
 Will your studies result in a career that’s high in demand?
 If you’re trying to cut the cost of college, ask yourself this before you even enroll.

 7. Attend a work college

-A work college is another way to get free college education or, at the very least, substantially discounted tuition.
-Just like the name suggests, these colleges, which are generally four-year liberal arts institutions, provide educational opportunities as well as valuable work experience.
+A work college is another way to get a free college education or, at the very least, substantially discounted tuition.
+Just as the name suggests, these colleges, which are generally four-year liberal arts institutions, provide educational opportunities as well as valuable work experience.

 8. Choose a school that pays you

-Some schools will pay you to focus your studies in a single subject (which they dictate).
+Some schools will pay you to focus your studies on a single subject, which they dictate.
 Schools such as the Webb Institute and the Curtis Institute of Music offer a select range of academic programs and pick up the tuition cost for every student.

 However, it’s important to think through the decision before you commit to this course.
-You don’t want to get caught up in taking free college courses, then graduate from such a program and realizing that you’re not interested in pursuing a career in what you’ve just studied.
+You don’t want to get caught up in taking free college courses, then graduate from such a program and realize that you’re not interested in pursuing a career in what you’ve just studied.

-While there are lots of ways you can get a free college education, you should be ready to put in the time and effort required.
-There are no shortcuts to obtaining free tuition.
-What’s more, you won’t be the only person trying to find out how to go to college for free.
-Start your search early and apply to as many scholarships, grants and work programs that you can find.
-Cast a wide net, you have the best chance of attending college for free.
+While there are lots of ways to get a free college education, you should be ready to put in the time and effort required.
+Start your search early and apply to as many scholarships, grants and work programs as you can find.
+If you cast a wide net, you have the best chance of attending college for free.
 If you need to fill in the gaps, a student loan could help you achieve your education.